sghpjuikit/player/README.md

   **Chapters** are comments added at specific time of the song.
 They can be added during playback on the seeker and browsed as popup menus.
 The comments can be decently long (the upper value remains a mystery, but surpasses 500 characters (for all chapters together) and probably by a large margin - possibly up to 16MB).

   **Cover** is fully upported.
-The image in tag can be easily extracted by drag and drop as standalone picture (the other way works too).
+The image in tag can be easily imported/exported by drag and drop.

 - ### portability